The DriveScale System

 DriveScale Management Software

-DriveScale creates clusters of servers composed of the required number of physical drives connected to physical servers.
-DriveScale utilizes a constraint solver that combines user requirements and information it collects about the environment to define these clusters.
+The DriveScale System creates clusters of servers composed of the required number of physical drives connected to physical servers.
+It utilizes a constraint solver that combines user requirements and information collected about the environment to define the right cluster size and configuration.

-Cluster and server construction is now a software-defined infrastructure operation, one that can be controlled and automated at scale.
-For example, physical resources of servers can be tuned as the profile of deployed application stacks change; clusters can be grown or shrunk as needed through the server and drive rebalancing, and server failure recovery can avoid replication by simply reassigning drives from failed servers to non-failed ones.
+With the DriveScale System, cluster and server construction becomes a software-defined infrastructure operation that can be controlled and automated at scale.
+For example, compute resources can be tuned as deployed workloads change; clusters can be upsized or downsized as needed through server and drive rebalancing, and drives can be easily reassigned away from failed servers to avoid the expense for replication.

 DriveScale Central provides easy cloud based administration of DriveScale deployments and an off-site resource for observing data center behavior.